 Part 2 - Re-Calibration of the Home Button

-This is one of the most preferred methods for repairing the Home button of iPhones, even the home button iPhone 7, which are very hard to fix since they are most frequently affected.
+This is one of the most preferred methods for repairing the Home button of iPhones, even the home button on iPhone 7, which is very hard to fix since they are most frequently affected.
 The other buttons on iPhone 7 don’t seem to show this defect as easily as the home button does.
 Nevertheless, this technique of calibration will help to restore the function.
 Though it is not a guaranteed remedy to the problem, it is still better than doing nothing at all.

 There are pre-installed apps on your phone that came along with the original mobile piece.
 In other words, these are the apps that the makers have installed, and you did not install them.
 These can include the Calendar, Notes, and a few other apps that come in-built.